provenance-io/provenance-docs/docs/quick-start/start-here.md

 # Start Here

-What are you trying to do?
+Welcome!
+Let's get you pointed in the right direction.
+What would you like to do?

-- setup wallet/account
+## I want to...

+- Learn about Provenance Blockchain
+- Learn about Financial Services on Provenance Blockchain
-- buy hash
+- Set up a wallet and buy some Hash
+- Learn how to delegate my Hash
-- query the chain: public servers, run a node, apis
+- Learn how to query the blockchain
+- Become a Validator in the network
-- become a validator
+- Write a dApp for Provenance Blockchain
-- submit transactions
+- Learn how to develop smart contracts